|

 than 20 years ago the corporation became aware of

-birth defects in 1 of every 4
+congenital defects in 1 of every 4

 children born to women who worked at one of their facilities manufacturing